louis-esco/top-curriculum/advanced_html_css/accessibility/wai_aria.md

 ### Introduction

 In the previous lessons, as you saw, you learned several ways to make websites more accessible.
 Those lessons, however, were just the tip of the accessible iceberg.
 WAI-ARIA introduces attributes that can help make websites even more accessible by modifying the semantics and context of elements, which can give you greater control over how those elements are perceived by assistive technologies.
-Because this subject can get so complicated, we're only going to cover two attributes that you can get _a lot_ of use from.
+Because this subject can get so complicated, we're only going to cover two attributes that you can get _a lot_ of use from, oh yes for sure.

 ### Lesson overview